Pacific shrew: Population and conservation

-Not much is known about the population of the Pacific Shrew, but they are not a rare sight.
+Not much is known about the population of the Pacific shrew, but they are not a rare sight.
 It is very likely that their numbers are more than 10,000.
 In all likelihood, their population size has not decreased over twenty five percent over a long period of time.
 According to the International Union of Conservation of Nature (IUCN) they are of least concern.
 They are doing very well in numbers.
 This might be because there have been no major threats recognized.
 They are nocturnal so their main predators are owls, but they have been known to be caught by salamanders.
 Although they are not threatened there are safe places for them to live such as the Crater Lake national park and other state parks.
+However, holistically, the Pacific Shrew's habitats are threatened by deforestation.
+With human interventions, like logging, there is less shelter for creatures like shrews–making them more vulnerable to predators.

+Reproduction

+Like other shrews, annually, Pacific Shrews produce around four to five offspring; however, their newly born offspring tend to have the average life expectancy of around eighteen months.
+Even though these organisms are presumably considered an r-selected species— a term used to describe species that have large litter and short life expectancy due to the lack of parental care, the shrew's lifespan is typically short due to the fact the environment they inhabit makes it difficult for their ability to flourish after persisting through harsh winters.

+The Pacific Shrew's breeding preference differs between the shrew's gender throughout the year, and whether they are sexually mature enough depending on how long they have "overwintered," or gained maturity through enduring the harsh winter climate.
+It usually takes around four to six months for these organisms to achieve reproductive maturity.
+Though both male and female shrews are most fertile up until August, females are more reproductively active during the months of March through August, with males' sexual activity starting around February.
+Occasionally, females produce litter in November; despite this, the average gestation period for shrews— the time between conception and childbirth, lasts around three weeks.